- About Us

-Be A Mentor, Inc. was founded as ?Students in Business? in September 1992 by Executive Director Robert Goetsch and several colleagues.
-Its original purpose was for business professionals to improve the caliber of potential workers for their own businesses by supporting and guiding the academically challenged students in the creation and management of a small business.
-While many of the students began to mature and improve in the program, those that thrived were the ones who were developing personal, one-to-one relationships with the adult advisors.
-Consequently, the organization began to transform its energies to creating, facilitating and supporting one-to-one, youth-adult relationships.
+Be A Mentor, Inc. was founded as "Students in Business" in September 1992 by Executive Director Robert Goetsch and several colleagues.
+Its original purpose was for business professionals to improve the caliber of potential workers for their own businesses by supporting and guiding academically challenged students in the creation and management of a small business.
+While many of the students began to mature and improve in the program, those that thrived were the ones who were developing personal one-to-one relationships with the adult advisors.
+Consequently, the organization began to transform its energies to creating, facilitating and supporting one-to-one youth-adult relationships.

 In 1997, Be A Mentor collaborated with computer giant Intel to create and launch a corporate employee-focused Email mentoring program.
 In this program, company employees connect with students via Email to provide technical, academic and professional support to school students working on specific classroom projects.
 While Intel continues to expand this program throughout the world, Be A Mentor is developing new Email mentoring projects with local businesses that are eager to invest in the future.

 At the same time, Be A Mentor began to utilize its computer industry contacts and expertise to improve the process of managing mentoring programs and developed the Mentoring Management System (MMS), an internet-based, full-service tool for mentoring programs to process and manage volunteer applications, make and monitor matches and retain data on the match.
 Beginning in 2005, Be A Mentor began to contract this system with other organizations for their mentoring programs.
 In 2009, MMS was adapted into a full-use volunteer screening and management tool know as Volunteer Management System (VMS) for schools, school districts and other organizations serving youth.